kimmo1019/JAE/README.md

 **Step 2**: Autoencoder pretrain with regularizing latent features simulteneously

 One can run `python 2_ae_pretrain_multiome.py` or `python 2_ae_pretrain_cite.py` to pretrain JAE with Multiome or CITE-seq data, respectively.
 The pretrained model weight file will be saved.

+## Contact

+Feel free to open a issue or contact liuqiao@stanford.edu if you have any problem.